 Orange is an incredibly rare color that doesn’t have a definitive meaning in canon or fan-fiction.
 The following interpretation is merely a speculation.

-The rarity of the color can be justified by the fact that those who wield orange lightsabers often choose not to use their weapons unless it’s absolutely necessary.
+The rarity of the color can be justified by the fact that those who wield orange lightsabers often choose not to use their sabers unless it’s absolutely necessary.

 The most known wielder of an orange lightsaber is Yaddle who had a peaceful and diplomatic philosophy despite being a very capable fighter.